 One of the most popular subreddits on Reddit is the IAMA subreddit, where all kinds of interesting people introduce themselves to the community for question & answer sessions, known as AMA's.

-My AMA session did not quite get the same levels of visitor traffic that Bill Gates and Hulk Hogans did, but we got lots of great questions and had a great time doing it.
+My AMA session did not quite get the same levels of visitor traffic that Bill Gates and Hulk Hogans did, but I got lots of great questions and had a great time doing it.

 How much criticism do you face for promoting unhealthy eating by the sorts of people who think it's a sin to enjoy eating a big ol' plate of greasy, salty fry up once in a while?
 Does England not have societies and organizations dedicated to making sure people don't enjoy that sort of thing?